Julius Tannen: Career

 Tannen never intended to become a performer.
 As a young man, he was a salesman whose pitch was so good that he began to get offers to entertain at parties.
 He made his professional vaudeville debut at the age of 21, and soon developed into a monologist, the predecessor to today's stand up comic.
 He would frequently end his routines before the payoff of the story, allowing the audience to complete it for themselves, and exited with the phrase "My father thanks you, my mother thanks you, my sister thanks you, and I thank you," which was co-opted by the young George M. Cohan.

-Tannen made his Broadway debut in 1905, in a musical comedy called Lifting the Lid and went on to appear in three other productions in the next year.
-As a vaudevillian, he played the Palace Theatre in New York City – the apex of vaudeville performing – more often that almost any one else, indicating that he was at the peak of his profession.
+Tannen made his Broadway debut at the Aerial Gardens in 1905 in Jean Schwartz, William Jerome, and John J. McNally's musical Lifting the Lid.
+A spoof of early 20th century politics in New York City, Tannen portrayed the main character of district attorney William T. G. Rome which was a send up of Manhattan district attorney William Travers Jerome.
+He went on to appear in three other productions in the next year.
+As a vaudevillian, he played the Palace Theatre in New York City – the apex of vaudeville performing – more often than almost any one else, indicating that he was at the peak of his profession.
 He appeared again on Broadway in 1916, and returned again in 1920, in a comic play with music, Her Family Tree, for which he received credit for writing his own scenes.
 Tannen was also seen in two editions of Earl Carroll's Vanities, in 1925 and 1926, and in George White's Scandals.
 In 1926, he became manager of Vanities in addition to his comedic performances.

 The advent of talking pictures created a need in Hollywood for performers with stage experience, and Tannen appeared in his first film in 1935, when he did an uncredited bit in Stranded.
 This set him upon his 25-year career as a character man, although his work frequently went without credit.

 In the 1940s, Tannen was part of Preston Sturges' unofficial "stock company" of character actors, appearing in eight films written and directed by Sturges, with the size of his roles increasing over time.
 Undoubtedly, Tannen's most memorable and prominent performance came at the age of 72, when he portrayed a man demonstrating the technology of talking pictures in a film-within-the-film in Singin' in the Rain in 1952.

 Tannen continued to appear in films until 1959, when he was seen in an uncredited role in director John Sturges' Last Train from Gun Hill.
 He continued to work until he suffered a stroke in 1964.